 Day 4 Antarctic 100K** and Half Marathon

-For those who prefer a half-marathon option, the White Continent Half-Marathon will also be run on the day of the 100km race.
-This half-marathon is your opportunity to cover 13.1 miles (21km) on the 'white continent' and finish the southernmost half marathon on the planet.
+The Frozen Continent Half Marathon is your opportunity to cover 13.1 miles (21km) on the 'white continent' and finish the southernmost half marathon on the planet.

 Day 5* Return to Punta Arenas, Chile